HodgesGenomicsLab/NPCdiff_ATACme/README.md

 ## Figure 3
 ### A: Dual Axis Data Integration
+Methylation was calculated at accessible peaks using roimethstat as detailed [here](Figure3_scripts/dynamic_roimethstat.slrm).
+Accessibility signal at cluster peak regions was calculated using [featureCounts](ATACme_processing/featureCounts.slrm).
+Visualization was performed using ggpot2 as shown [here](Figure3_scripts/fig3A_dualAxisplot.Rmd). <br>
+<ins>Input</ins><br>
+for methylation: .meth files from [methprocess.slrm](ATACme_processing/methprocess.slrm) and region .bed files for each cluster<br>
+for accessibility: filtered .bam files and region .bed files for each cluster<br>
 ### B: Methylation Change
+Regional methylation, previously quatified, was read in for all accessible dynamic clusters.
+Methylation change was placed into three categories, "lose", "stable", and "gain" based on the difference in regional methylation from the beginning to the end of the timecourse.

 ### C: Sankey Visualization
+Regions were grouped by their overall methylation trend and overall accessibility trend for the timecourse.
+Methylation categories were preserved from 3B.
+Accessibility clusters <i>Gradual Opening</i> and <i>Late Opening</i> comprised the Opening group. <i>Gradual Closing</i> and <i>Delayed Closing</i> made up the Closing group.
+Remaining clusters were termed Transient.

 ### D: deepTools Visualization
+Visualization was performed as noted in 1D with differing input region .bed files.
+Regions grouped by both their methylation and accessibility patterns with each combination comprising a unique .bed file. <br>
+<ins>Input</ins><br>
+combination .bed files
+methyation and accessibility .bw

 ### E: 6-base Methylation Quantification